matevz/game-node/README.md

 Currently, this SDK allows you to develop your agents powered by the GAME architecture in its most fullest and most flexible form.

+Request for a GAME API key in the Game Console. https://console.game.virtuals.io/ If you have any trouble, contact Virtuals support or DevRel team members via Discord or Telegram.

 ![New SDK visual](docs/imgs/new_sdk_visual.png)
 The SDK is made up of 3 main components (Agent, Worker, function), each with configurable arguments.